 Wearable technology is expected to grow rapidly over the next few years, making an impact on a range of sectors; from entertainment to manufacturing and banking.
 The quick development and the opportunities of wearable technology and its use within the financial industry is exciting, but innovations such as the recently launched ‘Apple Pay’ can only be used by customers who have access to a bank account.

 Because many temporary workers in the UK are unbanked or underbanked, it should be pointed out that there are alternative banking solutions available.
-One such solution is Suits Me; a membership scheme that offers all its members a VISA debit card that can be used in stores, online and over the phone, as well as to use for online banking facilities.
+One such solution is Suits Me; a membership scheme that offers all its members a Mastercard® debit card that can be used in stores, online and over the phone, as well as to use for online banking facilities.

-If you would like to know more about the Suits Me card or would like to know if your recruitment agency offers a Suits Me membership, then visit www.suitsmecard.com or contact us on email@example.com.
+If you would like to know more about the Suits Me card or would like to know if your recruitment agency offers a Suits Me membership, then visit www.suitsmecard.com or contact us at firstname.lastname@example.org.